zuzOup/Codecademy/README.md

 #### HTML + CSS projects

 - **Dasmoto's Arts & Crafts:**  My very first project focused on building a simple website according to the provided design spec.
-- **Tea Cozy:** A website for a fictional café with more complex CSS styling and jump links.
+- **Tea Cozy:** A website for a fictional cafe with more complex CSS styling and jump links.
 - **Fotomatic:** Fixing broken webpage.